Last Updated on by

 When I worked in a running store, I would actually stuff a hydration vest full of random nearby items, to mimic a full pack, and then ask the customer to run around the shop to see if there was any bouncing or discomfort from the pack.
 So if you can, find a store that will let you do that.

-If you need to purchase your hydration vest online, definitely do a bit of research.
+If you need to purchase your running hydration vest online, definitely do a bit of research.
 Once you’ve narrowed your choice down to brand/style of hydration pack, search for first person reviews that describe fit, and determine if the online sizing is true to size, or perhaps runs big or small.

 Ultimately, I believe hydration vests are very similar to running shoes, in the sense that what works for one person might not work for another.
 Definitely reach out to other runners to ask for recommedations, but at the end of the day, you need to find what works for you.
 Do not be afraid to try on multiple hydration vests before making a purchase.